imbo/imbo/README.markdown

     git clone git@github.com:<username>/phpims.git

 ### Software needed
-To fully develop PHPIMS you will need to have the following software installed:
+To fully develop PHPIMS (as in run the complete build process) you will need to have the following software installed:

 * [PHPUnit](http://phpunit.de/)
 * [Autoload (phpab)](https://github.com/theseer/Autoload)